SakshiParalekar/C-Beginner-Projects/README.md

 - Exit the ATM

 #### Usage:
-- Enter your PIN to access the ATM menu.
+- The system currently allows user to perform actions without verifying their indentity via a pin.
 - Choose an option (Check balance, Withdraw, Deposit) and follow the prompts.

 ---